 Neurological cases are probably some of the scariest to deal with and quickest to get referred.
 This course aims to demystify the process of localisation and help you gain the confidence to work up these often tricky cases.

-It will take you from the basics of clinical neurology and an introduction to neuroanatomical localization, to developing a logical step-wise approach to the most common neurological presentations of companion animals.
+Starting with the basics of clinical neurology and an introduction to neuroanatomical localization, the aim is for you to develop a logical step-wise approach to neurological presentations.

 An introduction to emergency medicine with particular emphasis on treating cats, including triage, shock and fluid therapy and treatment of common toxicities.
 Much of what we do in veterinary emergency medicine is extrapolated from human medicine and while we learn more about the unique pathophysiology of disease and responses to treatment in cats, evidence for emergency treatment in cats is scarce.
 This course will present the latest evidence based approach to feline emergency, combined with tutors personal experience treating cats in the emergency setting, and will get you up to speed in the key areas needed to provide effective emergency care to cats.
 The course covers triage, shock and fluid therapy, as well as treatment of common toxicities.
 The unique aspects of caring for cats in the emergency and critical care settings will also be addressed.